The state of Michigan and the Detroit region are the premier destinations for the defense and homeland security industry.

 A Defined Defense Presence

 The defense and homeland security industry already recognizes Michigan as a prime location to do business.
-In 2011, the Detroit region was home to 3,656 businesses serving the defense industry.
-Together, they had $14.9 billion in revenue while employing 86,000.
+In 2015, the Detroit region was home to 3,307 businesses serving the defense industry.
+Together, they employ over 94,000, with annual average wages of over $91,257.

 “To compete successfully for the next generation of programs within the U.S. defense industry, you need state-of-the-art technical facilities, the brightest engineering and research talent available and the support of your local and state-based economic development organizations.
 We have all those advantages here in Macomb County, in addition to being down the street from our major client [TACOM].”
 Peter Keating, Vice President, Communications, General Dynamics Land Systems

-Defense Contracts in the Detroit Region, by county
+Defense Contracts in the Detroit Region, by county, 2014

 County Contracts (in millions)